A Brief Overview

 As far as I’m aware, no one else has come to the same conclusions we have, in the way that we have.
 Although some researchers whom I greatly admire have pieced together the traces of a lost Ice Age civilization, and brought together a lot of information on the wisdom bringers and the influence they had on various cultures, as well as recognized the solar nature of Indo-European religions, and some of the similarities between sun worship in different cultures, I haven’t seen anyone bring it all together to construct a coherent narrative that traces the origin of this religion as far back as possible, tying it in with the wisdom bringers, the legends of Atlantis, and numerous megalithic sites worldwide, as well as revealing the deeper meaning of its symbols and how to practice it.
 Essentially, we’ve tried to put together the whole package and tell the whole story of the Religion of the Sun, often spending seven days a week writing and researching for many months at a time, without charging anything, as we deeply care about this message and realize how important it is for people to know.

 However, there is a difference between our methods of study and those of purely academic researchers.
-We not only write about the Religion of the Sun and research its evidence throughout history, but first and foremost, we practice it.
+We not only write about the Religion of the Sun and research its evidence throughout history, we also practice it.
 Many people think you find out about things just by reading, but there is a limit to how much you can find out by reading alone.
 Ancient mystics discovered their knowledge through experience—one which is inner/metaphysical.
 The Religion of the Sun is a body of knowledge and a metaphysical practice that is directed toward the transformation of the individual, and thus someone can only truly uncover and understand its practice through practicing it and transforming themselves.

-in the past, but are alive as they once were, when the wisest of our ancestors were in touch with the other worlds, and through its practice, we can be too.
+Someone can essentially have the same metaphysical experiences these ancient peoples did, and can thus penetrate into the true meaning of the symbols and writings they left behind, even when they are currently obscured or misunderstood.
+It’s a living practice, where the traditions of old are not locked in the past, but are alive as they once were, when the wisest of our ancestors were in touch with the other worlds, and through its practice, we can be too.

 Videos